akamai/terraform-provider-akamai/docs/guides/get_started_dns_zone.md

 MX Record resource configurations may be instantiated in three different forms:

-1. Coupling Priority and Host
+1. Coupling Priority and Host.
-2. Assigning Priority to Hosts via Variables
+2. Assigning Priority to Hosts via Variables.
-3. Instance Generation
+3. Instance Generation.

 ### Coupling Priority and Host